KyleAMathews/blog/content/2010-06-01---second-release-eduglu/index.md

 ### New release of Eduglu

 I'm pleased to announce the second release of [Eduglu][0]!
-Eduglu is a Drupal distribution designed to support [social learning][1] at institutions of higher learning.
+Eduglu is a Drupal distribution designed to support social learning at institutions of higher learning.
 It's available for download now at [http://eduglu.com/download-eduglu][2].
 Since the first release, We've squashed dozens of major and minor bugs and made the significant jump to the [Spaces 3][3] and [Context 3][4].

 Eduglu helps learners connect with one another and form learning communities.
 Eduglu provides online spaces for groups to learn together.